JasonToups/CrushIt/README.md

 5. User selects a *colored game block* to *match* the color of another game block 1 space away to the cardinal directions; top, down, left or right.
 6. Matched colors can only be connected by the cardinal directions.
 7. If the blocks make a match of at least two of the same colors connecting them, the pieces will be matched, and tallied up.
-8. New colored blockd will appear where the matched colored blocks were removed.
+8. New colored blocks will appear where the matched colored blocks were removed.
 9. At any point, a randomize button can be pressed to randomize all the colors on the board.
 10. When the timer is done, the gameboard and UI disappears and an **endcard** appears with the final score, the goal counter, and a message congratulating the player if they met the goal, or asking them to try again if they didn’t meet the goal.
 There will be a replay and contact info button on it.